komrad36/KPS/README.md

 ## Do I need to compile it? ##
 No. I provide precompiled binaries for those who just want to use the application and not study its code or modify it.
 Furthermore, they are *statically* compiled, so you don't have to download any runtime libraries at all.
 The executables just work, standalone, on both Windows and Linux.

 The Windows executable is called 'KPS.exe'.
-I provide it statically compiled, but if you compile it yourself and do so using the dynamic configuration, it will require the CUDA runtime libraries around it to run.
+I provide it statically compiled, but if you compile it yourself you may choose between a static and a dynamic build.

-The Linux executable is just called 'KPS'.
+The Linux executable is called 'KPS'.

 ## I want to compile it! ##
 Here are instructions for Windows and Linux: